-The LMCHD Community Garden was founded in 2012, it took four years for LMCHD to raise the money, rally community interest, and for the city of Pittsburg to really embrace the idea.
+The LMCHD Community Garden was founded in 2012, it took LMCHD four years to raise the money, rally community interest, and for the city of Pittsburg to really embrace the idea.

 The community garden consists of 39 ground plots, 18 raised beds, and 23 ground circle plots.
 We run at maximize capacity and maintain a wait list.
 Linda Strong, LMCHD board treasurer and former co-chair of the Community Garden Committee stated “the garden is absolutely beautiful.
 Great vegetables are grown in our organic garden and it's really exciting to support our residents with access to fresh vegetables in such a practical way.”